A go-to option for many people who want to check if an email was opened is to request a read receipt.

 Look under 'Tracking' and tick the 'Request a Read Receipt' box.

-Send your email as normal - and cross your fingers.
+Send your email as normal.

 Just keep in mind: many recipients won’t send the confirmation, either by choice or due to settings that block it entirely.